twlaub/tkCOVIDplots/README.md

 # tkCOVIDplots

+NOTE: Only tkCOVIDplots-USA-JH is still maintained among the USA plotting scripts.

 There are now four scripts.
 The original is just for the United States and is now named tkCOVIDplots-USA.py.
 A second script is also for the United States but uses a different data source and is name tkCOVIDplots-USA2.py.
 The third script is also for the US but uses Johns Hopkins data.
 The fourth script is for the entire world and is named tkCOVIDplots-world.py.
-A fifth script is also world states but using Johns Hopkins data.
+A fifth script is also world states but using Johns Hopkins (-JH) data.
 The interface is as described below for all three scripts.

 This script goes and gets the United States COVID-19 data from the